-4 Healthcare Open Enrollment Management Strategies for Your Franchise Business
+Healthcare Open Enrollment Strategies for Your Franchise Business

-If you’re considering holding open enrollment at your franchise, there are certain guidelines you need to follow.
-Being a franchise owner adds an extra layer of complexity to the healthcare open enrollment process; a thorough plan is critical for avoiding fines and other mishaps down the road.
-Consider the following to help you navigate the process smoothly and ensure your franchise employees are covered.
+Under the Affordable Care Act, there are certain guidelines that business owners must follow, but health insurance for franchise owners involves an extra layer of complexity in the enrollment process.
+Having a thorough plan is critical for avoiding fines and other mishaps down the road.
+Consider the following to help you navigate the process.

-In short, if there are 50 or more full-time employees, including full-time equivalent employees across all franchise locations in your company, you may be subject to these penalties if:
+In short, if there are 50 or more full-time employees, including full-time equivalent (FTE) employees, across all franchise locations in your company, you may be subject to these penalties if:

-- You do not provide adequate and affordable coverage to all full-time employees and their dependents, and
+- You don't provide adequate and affordable coverage to all full-time employees and their dependents; and

 - One or more full-time employees receives a premium tax credit after obtaining coverage through a health insurance exchange.

 Like many government-regulated programs, there is very little wiggle room on registration and requirement deadlines.
-Keep any and all healthcare open enrollment dates on a calendar where you can refer to them often.
-Failing to meet deadlines can cost your franchise thousands of dollars in late fees and penalties; missing important deadlines can also leave your employees at risk of going without proper medical coverage.
+Keep any and all franchise healthcare open enrollment dates on a calendar where you can refer to them often.
+Failing to meet deadlines can cost your franchise thousands of dollars in late fees and penalties.
+Missing important deadlines can also leave your employees at risk of going without proper medical coverage.

 Once you have the submission deadlines, work backward from those dates to determine what deadlines you will set for franchise employees.
 Give yourself plenty of time to:

-- Make any necessary calculations for your employer contributions; and
+- Make any necessary calculations for your employer contributions.

 - Submit any payments and paperwork by the specified deadlines.

+- Clearly communicate any associated deadlines.
 It's also important to clearly communicate any associated deadlines to eligible employees.
 Make sure these dates are prominently displayed on any and all registration paperwork, and plan to send frequent reminders of deadlines through multiple channels (email, bulletin boards, etc.).
-This will help to avoid the hassle of having to chase down employees who failed to submit their paperwork, or dealing with disgruntled workers who miss the deadlines.
+This will help to avoid the hassle of having to chase down employees who failed to submit their paperwork — or dealing with disgruntled workers who miss the deadlines.